David M. Greenberg: Scientific research

 In 2016, Greenberg developed a new model for understanding music perception, called the arousal-valence-depth (AVD) model of musical attributes, published in Social Psychological and Personality Science.
 The study co-authors included Peter J. Rentfrow at Cambridge University and neuroscientist Daniel Levitin at McGill University.
 The AVD model was replicated in 2017, 2018, 2019, and 2021 and has since been used in studies on musical preferences and analgesia.

 In 2018, Greenberg published the largest study to date of autistic traits and autism, in the Proceedings of the National Academy of Sciences, with 634,958 typical individuals and 36,648 autistic individuals.
 The study showed that autistic individuals on-average have greater D-scores (drive to systemize) than typical individuals, and that D-scores account for 18 times more variance in autistic traits than do sex differences.
 The study was co-authored by Simon Baron-Cohen at the Autism Research Centre of Cambridge University.
 Greenberg and his colleagues extended these findings to cisgender individuals, transgender, and gender-diverse individuals, published in Nature Communications.
 Greenberg is currently leading as a Co-PI, the first nationwide randomized controlled trial (RCT) of improvisational music therapy with autistic children in the UK.
-The study has raised 1.7 million USD and is funded by the Autism Research Trust and Rosetrees Trust.
+The study has raised US$1.7 million and is funded by the Autism Research Trust and Rosetrees Trust.

 In 2020, Greenberg formulated and tested a social psychological theory called the self-congruity effect of music, published in the Journal of Journal of Personality and Social Psychology.
 The study showed that people prefer music of artists who have perceived personalities similar to themselves and that musical preferences are driven by the personality-fit between the listener and the artist, rather than pure musical preferences alone.
 The study included 86,570 participants and was co-authored by Sandra Matz at Columbia Business School.